lwinger17/lwinger17/README.md

 # 💫 Full Stack Developer graduate from Concordia College in 2025
-- 🔭 I’m currently looking for employment ( Like everyone else :( )
 - 🌱 I’m currently learning how to improve my skills with the .NET framework
 - 👯 I’m looking to collaborate on massive projects that are all about creativity
 - 🤔 I’m looking for help with building connections in this field